Tree House Recovery Colorado

 Side Effects of Xanax

-Benzodiazepines, including Xanax, can be a beneficial treatment option for conditions such as panic, anxiety, insomnia, seizures, and severe symptoms of alcohol withdrawal when used appropriately under medical guidance.
-When taken correctly, they can help individuals manage these conditions and lead normal lives.
+Benzodiazepines, including Xanax, can be a beneficial treatment option for conditions such as panic, anxiety, seizures, insomnia, and severe symptoms of alcohol withdrawal when used as prescribed by a medical professional.
+Benzos can help people manage these conditions and lead everyday lives when taken correctly.
 However, misuse of benzodiazepines can result in additional side effects.
-If you suspect someone is abusing Xanax, watch for the following potential side effects:
+If you suspect a loved one is abusing Xanax, watch for the following potential side effects:

 • Euphoria